awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-compliance-delete-RDS.md

 1. Choose **Delete**\.

 1. Delete the Amazon Simple Storage Service \(Amazon S3\) bucket where the data was stored\.
-For information about deleting an Amazon S3 bucket, see [Deleting a bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-bucket.html)\.
+For information about deleting an S3 bucket, see [Deleting a bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/delete-bucket.html)\.